Jay-Daniels/portfolio/README.md

 - **Reusable Components:** The website is built around reusable components, making it modular and easy to maintain.
 Each component can be reused throughout the site for consistent design and functionality.
 - **Code Insights:** On hover, each component reveals a button linking directly to its source code on GitHub, allowing employers to easily explore the underlying code.
 - **Components:**
+    - **Header Component:** A information header that dynamically generates GitHub links for frontend, backend, and test files, including a dropdown menu for easy access.
+[Read more](#header-component)
+    - **Profile Component:** First point of contact, offers a profile picture, headline and quick introductory text.
+[Read more](#profile-component)
     - **Skills Component:** Displays the technologies I have acquired, with their proficiency levels visible.
 These proficiency levels are based on my self-assessment.
 The icons for these technologies slide to the side on hover to reveal the corresponding name of the technology.
+[Read more](#skills-component)

 ## Tech Stack